frconor-ebook/meditations/_posts/2025-04-08-the-sacrament-of-growth-and-mercy.md

 He\'s the good shepherd.
 He always understands.
 We need never be afraid of saying anything, of any particular sin.
 Of course, the priest has heard it all before.

 When a priest hears all the bad things coming from a soul, he knows this soul is on the right track.
-This soul is timed to be holy, because the priest himself is human.
+This soul is trying to be holy, because the priest himself is human.
 He\'s experienced all these things.

 "'What I owe to God as a Christian!' we\'re told in *The Way*.
 'My failure to respond to God\'s grace, in the face of that debt, has made me weep with sorrow; with Love sorrow.
 It is good that you acknowledge your debts; but don\'t forget how they are paid: with tears... and with deeds (J. Escrivá, *The Way*, Point 242).